 Let me start by saying that I currently run 2 unix-based systems, un Linux-based VPS (che gestisce questo sito) and a BSD-based firewall box at home.
 I’ve written about both several times already.
 In both cases I run these *nix based systems as I believe in using the best tool for the job, but I was somewhat reluctant to start with and I still regularly find they reduce me to cursing.
 I teach teenagers for a real job, but I find the *nix based systems I operate cause me vastly more irritation and frustration.
 Let me elaborate with a recent example…

 Recentemente ho creato una scatola pfSense come un router domestico (as I wrote about on 21st Novembre).
-Dopo 5 days of successful operation that web interface advised me that there was an update available from 2.4.1 per 2.4.2.
+Dopo 5 days of successful operation that web interface advised me that there was an update available from 2.4.1 a 2.4.2.
 There was an option to install the update from the web interface which I opted to use.
 L'aggiornamento ha portato in giro 60 seconds to install and the system then announced it was rebooting and the web interface would refresh in 90 secondi.
 Dopo 90 seconds the system was still not responsive, and despite my waiting about 20 minuti non c'era ancora nessuna risposta dalla casella.
 With considerable frustration I unplugged the box and moved it into the room where I have a monitor and keyboard, connected it up and powered up, expecting some issue with the IP address or with the allocation of the LAN ports.
 Ero essere troppo ottimista.

 Instead I was greeted by the bootloader announcing that it was unable to find “loader.efi”.
 In fact there was a sequence of potentially useful information that I would normally associate with a drive failure or corruption, including “ZFS found no pools”, “no bootable partitions found”, “failed to read size of boot/loader.efi”, “failed to load loader.efi” and something I can’t remember precisely about a panic.
 Ho provato googling (tramite il mio telefono) a series of these phrases but some came up with no results at all, and others came up with what appeared to be the open source code that outputs the errors, but nothing else.